adamstavely/shiny-waddle/test-harness/DASHBOARD_SETUP.md

-# Sentinel Dashboard Setup Guide
+# Heimdall Dashboard Setup Guide

-The Sentinel dashboard has been rewritten with:
+The Heimdall dashboard has been rewritten with:
 - **Backend**: NestJS (Node.js framework)
 - **Frontend**: Vue.js 3 with Composition API